eralpship/web-dev-workshop/docs/detail-pages.md

 }
 ```

 We get the value of `:id` in `/hype/service-areas/:id` path using `const { id: serviceAreaId } = useParams();` hook from React Router.

-Then we show the id in the layout next to the title.
+Then we show the ID in the layout next to the title.

 Now you can go to `localhost:8000/hype` to test our changes.

 ![service area detail](assets/service-area-detail.gif)

 Let's show the details of the service area in `ServiceAreaDetailPage` as well.

-We will see how we can add parameters to graphQL queries while doing this.
+We will see how we can add parameters to GraphQL queries while doing this.

 First let's make a key-value pair display component that we can re-use.
-Let's call it `TitleValueRow`
+Let's call it `TitleValueRow`:

 **src/components/TitleValueRow.tsx**